Power Outages

 SERVICE INTERRUPTIONS

-We cannot guarantee continuous and uninterrupted electric service and will not be liable for loss or damage to any member’s equipment caused by any failure to supply electricity or by any interruption or reversal of the supply of electricity if due to any cause beyond the reasonable control of the Cooperative.
+Preventive maintenance is the best tool against outages, but there are outages that may be caused by forces beyond our control.
+We cannot guarantee continuous and uninterrupted electric service and will not be liable for loss or damage to any member’s equipment caused by any failure to supply electricity or by any interruption or reversal of the supply of electricity if due to any cause beyond our reasonable control.
 These causes include, but are not limited to acts of nature, equipment failure, and vehicular accidents.
-Members should immediately notify the Cooperative of any defect in service or of any trouble or irregularity in the electric supply.
+Members should immediately notify us of any defect in service or of any trouble or irregularity in the electric supply.

 Are you protected?